 National Archives warned Trump attorneys in 2021 about missing White House documents, including correspondence with Kim Jong-Un

-National Archives warned Trump attorneys in 2021 about missing White House documents, including correspondence with Kim Jong-Unget the free app

 Washington – An official working for the National Archives and Records Administration (NARA) warned Donald Trump's legal team in May 2021 that the Archives was missing numerous records from the Trump White House that urgently needed to be returned, according to a letter released by the Archives on Monday following a Freedom of Information Act request.